The-Zhou-Lab/SeedGerm-VIG/README.md

 (2) The 'SeedVig-traits' dataset for semantic segmentation, predicting masks of seeds without roots and seedling, seeds with roots and seedling, and seedling only.

-### Jupyter notebook <br>
-Python-based source code that contains the image pre-processing, the model integration and execution.

 ### Outputs of the AI model <br>
 (1) The YOLOv8x-Germ model and output results for germination phase detection; <br>